renvmorales/market-basket-analysis/README.md

 The goal of a basket analysis is to find interesting and relevant association rules among purchased items.

-mlxtend library 'apriori' algorithm was used here to quickly find rules that are related with a minimum metric of choice value (eg. lift).
+mlxtend library 'apriori' algorithm was used here to localize most frequent items, e.g., the ones that satisfies a minimum support value criterion.

-Since the 'lift' metric indicates an independence scenario for a certain (A) -> (B) rule when lift is equal to 1, reliable association rules are found by maximizing the lift value.
-It is important to also consider rules where other metrics, such as support and confidence, reach at least a minimal tolerance value.
+Next, frequent items are aggregated and submitted to a lift evaluation in order to find candidates of 'good' rules.
+Since a lift value equals to 1 indicates an independence scenario for a certain (A) -> (B), reliable association rules are found by maximizing this metric.
+However, it is equally important to check whether other metrics, such as support and confidence, reach a desired tolerance like 50 %.